 Like all associations, ECH was established for the benefit of the people who use its services.
 ECH has no share-holders, and under its constitution all profits generated since 1964 have been re-invested into improving the services it provides.

 ECH Inc. is governed by a Board of Directors .
-The primary role of the board is to set the strategic directions and overarching policies that will meet the objectives of ECH’s Constitution, and to ensure that the organisation complies with all regulatory requirements at all times.
+The primary role of the board is to set the strategic directions and overarching policies that will meet the objectives of ECH’s Constitution, and to ensure that the enterprise complies with all regulatory requirements at all times.

 ECH is financially sound with a strong balance sheet.
 Click here to view our 2016/2017 Financial Statement.